 WILL I HAVE TO WORK AT A MEET?

-Yes, caregivers should always expect to have an assignment at our home, intra-squad meets and, on occasion, a timing assignment at an away meet.
+Yes, caregivers should always expect to have an assignment at our home, intra-squad meets and often enough, a timing assignment at an away meet.
 These assignments will be posted on the top of the entry a couple of days before the meet.
 The assignments are adjusted up to the start of the meet.
 Even if you didn’t have an assignment by the Wednesday before the meet, by Saturday morning you may have been substituted in.
 You can find the timing instructions link at the top of the Meets page.